javi-jimenez/gcodis/README.md

 - `deploy_to_lxc` link to `gcodis-create.sh`: reuses a previously created bootstrap as for example with the first step of this list, and do the rest of steps as `gcodis-create.sh` does avoiding the need of creating a new debootstrap.

 ### New build options with `live-build`

+For an easy and complete build simply run `make` from the cloned system as root.

 The `live-build` package is officially being used by the Debian project to generate ISO-Hybrid images to try the Debian system, generating images from the most basic system to systems with gnome, kde or xfce.